discord-net/Discord.Net/docs/guides/commands/commands.md

 #### Loading Modules Manually

-To manually load a module, invoke [CommandService.AddModuleAsync], by passing in the generic type of your module and optionally, a dependency map.
+To manually load a module, invoke [CommandService.AddModuleAsync] by passing in the generic type of your module and optionally, a dependency map.